The rivalry, in football culture

 Which kit is better — Japan or South Korea?

 The football rivalry is one thing.
 The kit rivalry is another.
-See the full kit comparison with verdicts, design notes, and direct buy links for both teams.
+See the full kit comparison with verdicts, design notes, and retailer-search routes for both teams.

 Share this